ansorgej/BulkAssignmentsShift/README.md

 The executable/installer will be placed in the "dist" folder.

 # Warning
 You're welcome to look at the code, but it may damage your sanity.
 This thing was built on the bones of a few other half-done experiments.
 I stopped working on it as soon as it basically worked.
-See:
+It's full of partially-finished features.
+(But it could still save you a ton of time.)

+See also:

 https://m.xkcd.com/1513/, https://m.xkcd.com/1695/, https://m.xkcd.com/1833/